refinery/refinerycms/doc/guides/1 - Getting Started/3 - Generate an Extension to Use Your MVCs.md

-Now go to the backend of your Refinery site ([http://localhost:3000/refinery](http://localhost:3000/refinery)) and you’ll notice a new tab called “Events”.
-Click on “Add new event” and you’ll see something like this:
+Now go to the backend of your Refinery site ([http://localhost:3000/refinery](http://localhost:3000/refinery)) and you'll notice a new tab called "Events".
+Click on "Add new event" and you'll see something like this:

 ![](/system/images/W1siZiIsIjIwMTMvMDYvMDkvMjNfNTdfNDRfODYwX2V2ZW50X3BhZ2VfZWRpdC5wbmciXV0/event_page_edit.png)

-You’ll see the entire form has been generated for you based off the field types you specified when generating the events section.
+You'll see the entire form has been generated for you based off the field types you specified when generating the events section.
 The blurb has a visual editor, the date field is a date picker and the photo allows you to pick or upload a new photo from a built-in Refinery